 When we assemble the words in a particular sequence or configuration we create what is commonly referred to as beliefs.
 Why install beliefs?
 If you install beliefs within the mind you control the mind.
 Before you can install beliefs you need a believer.
 The believer is also installed within the mind of the innocent child in the form of the given identity.
 The given identity is installed by domesticating the innocent child in the same way you domestic a dog, by calling it by a ‘given’ name.
 When believed the name replaces the child’s divinity with an identity which is the trespasser.

 If there was a context in which ‘good’ and ‘bad’ exist in truth it is our ‘true’ feelings.
 If I place my hand into a flame and feel pain it feels bad.
 After judging my feelings this way I programme the way my mind perceives flames.
 Where I said the flames were good because they keep me warm now I say they are bad because they can burn and hurt me.
-This creates conflicting beliefs which are only contextually true.
+This creates conflicting beliefs which are contextually true.
 Where appropriate we programme our mind with conflicting meanings.
 In order to remember to avoid a painful experience our mind stores our experience as metaphorical software comprised of a metaphorical code.

 That code is ‘language’ and the software is our ‘beliefs’.
 So I believe that flames are ‘bad’ or ‘dangerous’.
 My belief (not truth) is founded upon the truth of how I felt when I touched the flame.
 Memory is a folder within the mind where we keep all of our experiences.
 That folder does not contain the truth but merely our perception of all of our experiences.
 Without access to that folder we can’t remember what we did or how we did it.
 Memory is a portal within the mind that allows us to access past experiences.
 Memories are stored information and chemical resources which may come in useful if we encounter the same or similar experiences.

-Our beliefs control us and, if we name our children, they will control our children and our children’s children.
+Our beliefs control us.
+If we name our children, they will control our children and our children’s children.
 Like the keys of the keyboard that create this text our eyes are not aware of the code that is represented by each letter.
 A code must exist before the letter can appear on the screen.
 The medium that represents the code is the keys on the keyboard.
 With each press of a key on the keyboard we are programming the computer to respond.
 Each time we press the letter represented by the character ‘P’ we are really installing a code represented by the number ‘1010000’.

 Our beliefs represent the code that has programmed our mind to control our thoughts and feelings.
 We can only believe what we do not know because when we know we have no need of beliefs because ‘we know’.